zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 1. Navigate to the explorer tree.
 2. Open the **DATA SETS** bar.
-3. Select one or more data sets and/or data set members (to select more than one item for deletion, hold **CTRL/CMD** key while clicking the items)
+3. Select one or more data sets and/or data set members.
+   (to select more than one item for deletion, hold **CTRL/CMD** key while clicking the items)
-4. Press **DELETE** on your keyboard
+4. Press **DELETE** on your keyboard.
-5. Confirm the deletion by clicking **Delete** in the drop-down menu.
-6. You can also delete a data set or member from the context menu.
+5. You can also delete a data set or member from the context menu.
    Right-click on the item and select **Delete Data Set** or **Delete Member** from the context menu.
+6. Confirm the deletion by clicking **Delete** in the drop-down menu.

    ![Delete Data Sets and Members](https://user-images.githubusercontent.com/58596139/123250606-8bee0600-d4ea-11eb-86b7-0720ffbba8e4.gif)
    <br /><br />